Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Introduction

-{We summarize our contributions below:} \begin{enumerate}[label=(\roman*)] \item We assess the performance of the passive investment strategies on resampled data from filtered historical inflation periods.
-We find that the fixed-mix strategy with the equal-weighted stock index partially stochastically dominates the fixed-mix strategy with the cap-weighted stock index in resampled high-inflation regimes.
-This suggests that the equal-weighted stock index is preferred over the cap-weighted stock index during high inflation periods. \item To discover dynamic allocation strategies that outperform the passive fixed-mix strategies in high-inflation regimes, we formulate the problem as a stochastic optimal control problem with suitable objective functions under leverage constraints.
-To gain intuition about the behavior of the optimal controls, we derive the closed-form solution under a jump-diffusion asset price model and continuous rebalancing for a two-asset case.
-The closed-form solution provides important insights into the properties of the optimal control as well as meaningful interpretations of the neural network models that approximate the controls. \item We propose to represent the control directly by a neural network representation, so that the stochastic optimal control problem can be solved numerically under realistic constraints such as discrete rebalancing and limited leverage.
-Particularly, we propose the novel leverage-feasible neural network (LFNN) model that allows us to convert the original leverage-constrained optimization problem into an unconstrained optimization problem. \item { We prove that with a suitable choice of the hyperparameter of the LFNN model, the solution of the parameterized unconstrained optimization problem can approximate the optimal control arbitrarily well.
-This provides a mathematical justification for the validity of the LFNN approach.} \item We benchmark the performance of the LFNN model with {the clipped} form of the closed-form solution and show that the LFNN model achieves comparable objective function values, and the allocation strategy from the LFNN model {achieves highly comparable performance as the clipped form and the closed-form solution.} The results provide {empirical} validation for the neural network approach. \item {In a more realistic stochastic market scenario,} we apply the neural network method to bootstrap resampled asset returns with four underlying assets, including the equal-weighted and cap-weighted stock index, and the 30-day/10-year treasury bond indexes.
-The dynamic strategy that follows the learned LFNN model outperforms the fixed-mix benchmark strategy consistently throughout the investment horizon, with a 2\% higher median (annualized) internal rate of return (IRR), and more than 90\% probability of achieving a higher terminal wealth.
-Furthermore, the learned allocation strategy suggests that the equal-weighted stock index and short-term bonds are preferable investment assets during high-inflation regimes. \end{enumerate}
+\item To gain intuition about the behavior of the optimal controls, we derive the closed-form solution under a jump-diffusion asset price model and other typical assumptions (such as continuous rebalancing) for a two-asset case.
+The closed-form solution provides important insights into the properties of the optimal control as well as meaningful interpretations of the neural network models that approximate the controls. \item We propose to represent the control directly by a neural network representation so that the stochastic optimal control problem can be solved numerically under realistic constraints such as discrete rebalancing and limited leverage.
+Particularly, we propose the novel leverage-feasible neural network (LFNN) model to convert the original complex leverage-constrained optimization problem into an unconstrained optimization problem that can be solved easily by standard optimization methods. \item We prove that, with a suitable choice of the hyperparameter of the LFNN model, the solution of the parameterized unconstrained optimization problem can approximate the optimal control arbitrarily well.
+This provides a mathematical justification for the validity of the LFNN approach.
+This is further supported by the numerical results that the performance of the LFNN model matches the clipped form of the closed-form solution on simulated data.